Some say…it’s the single greatest musical instrument ever invented.

 With nuts and bridges, there really aren’t many choices.

-In terms of design, they’re all pretty similar, and differ mainly by building-material.
+In terms of design, they’re all pretty similar, and differ mainly by building material.

 With the bridge saddles, bridge pins, and nuts…